Dr Abe V Rotor

 23. Revolutions start with hungry stomach as history can attest.
 French Revolution, Russian, Chinese to mention some.
 These support Marxist philosophy of justifying socialism over aristocracy and capitalism.

-25. That "bigger is better" is true.
-(False.
-E F Schumacher argued against the notion in Small is Beautiful.)
+25. That "bigger the better" is true, as based on E F Schumacher argument in his book Small is Beautiful.

 For viewers and radio listeners, answers will be discussed in a week's time.